Maga-333/picklu/README.md

 source .venv/bin/activate

-5. Install the required dependencies
+5. Install all required libraries

 pip install -r requirements.txt

 🧪 How to Use Picklu
-6. Insert the USB drive and find its name
+6. Insert the USB drive and identify it

 lsblk

-    Look for something like /dev/sdb1
+    Look for the USB device, such as /dev/sdb1

-7. Mount the USB drive (if not auto-mounted)
+7. Mount the USB (if not auto-mounted)

 sudo mkdir -p /mnt/usb
 sudo mount /dev/sdX1 /mnt/usb